 Your garment/accessory has been dusted with talcum powder to protect it from damage during transit.
-Before polishing (or wearing), we advise that you gently wash it in warm water with a delicate soap – see the instructions below for washing guidelines.
+Before polishing (or wearing), we advise that you gently wash it in warm water with a delicate soap to remove this and any tailoring marks and construction tape residue remaining on the item from the construction process – see the instructions below for washing guidelines.

 Latex is a fairly fragile natural material.
 It can withstand a good deal of stretch, but if pierced or cut will tear rather than stretching.
 Mico Couture garments are made from 0.5mm thick latex as standard (except where specific design requires thicker or thinner), rather than the 0.4 or 0.3 you may find elsewhere.
 This grade of material, combined with the highly tailored nature of Mico Couture garments which ensures stretch is evenly distributed through the garment, limits the risk of your latex splitting while it is being worn.
 Take care to avoid contact with all sharp objects.
 Take particular care when putting on your garment, removing jewellery and exercising caution with long nails.

 Apply a lubricant (eg Talcum Powder) to the inside of the garment before putting it on.
 This will help you to ease into the garment.
 The most common lubricant used is talcum powder.
 The most suitable talcum powders are usually in the baby section of your chemist as these are least likely to have additives like perfume that might damage your latex.
 Water-based lubricants can also be used, the rule of thumb for these is to avoid anything containing petro-chemicals, such as Vaseline, which will be very damaging to your latex.
 Latex polish is also occasionally used but is the least effective of these three methods.